pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 ***Terraform*** enables infrastructure to be codified, making it reproducible, version-controlled, and facilitating efficient collaboration.
 Furthermore, software development processes, such as code reviews, can be applied to infrastructure management as well.

+***

+## 2. Advantages of Using Terraform

+Using Terraform instead of creating Azure infrastructure via the UI offers several benefits.

+For example:

+- **Consistency**: When configuring resources manually via the UI, mistakes can occur.
+With Terraform, you can repeatedly deploy the same configuration defined in code, preventing misconfigurations or omissions.
+- **Version Control**: Terraform code can be stored in a version control system like Git.
+This allows you to track changes and collaborate with team members efficiently.
+- **Automation**: It reduces the hassle of manually creating and updating resources.
+Terraform automatically tracks and manages all changes.

+***